Chart Color Schemes

 Cranbourne North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Cranbourne North has a high level of cultural diversity, with 46.3% of its population born overseas and 48.1% speaking a language other than English at home.
-The predominant religion in Cranbourne North is Christianity, comprising 37.4% of the population.
-Islam is notably overrepresented in Cranbourne North compared to Greater Melbourne, making up 14.1% versus 11.1%.
+Christianity is the predominant religion in Cranbourne North, accounting for 37.4% of the population.
+Islam is overrepresented compared to Greater Melbourne, comprising 14.1% versus 11.1%.

-In terms of ancestry, the top three groups are Other (27.8%), Australian (17.1%), and English (16.1%).
-There are notable differences in the representation of certain ethnic groups: Sri Lankan is overrepresented at 2.8%, Indian is equally represented at 9.2%, and Samoan is slightly underrepresented at 1.2%.
+The top three ancestry groups are Other (27.8%), Australian (17.1%), and English (16.1%).
+Notably, Sri Lankan, Indian, and Samoan ethnicities have varying levels of representation compared to regional averages: Sri Lankan is slightly overrepresented at 2.8% versus 2.2%, Indian has equal representation at 9.2%, and Samoan is slightly underrepresented at 1.2% versus 1.3%.

 Frequently Asked Questions - Diversity